Crime

 We also see Cryptex’s connection to OFAC-sanctioned Russian national, Ekaterina Zhdanova, who used cryptocurrency to launder money on behalf of Russian elites, ransomware groups, and other bad actors.

 On-chain analysis also reveals the extent of funds processed through Cryptex from UAPS.
-In 2024 alone, UAPS sent more than $89 million worth of crypto to intermediary addresses, after which funds moved to addresses operated by Cryptex (as seen in the graph below).
+In 2024 alone, UAPS sent more than $97 million worth of crypto to intermediary addresses, after which funds moved to addresses operated by Cryptex (as seen in the graph below).
+Of the $97 million, more than $92 million went to four Cryptex addresses.

-The graph below highlights just a few counterparts of PM2BTC processing hundreds of millions of dollars on behalf of illicit actors, including ransomware and fraud shops.
+The graph below highlights just a few counterparties of PM2BTC processing hundreds of millions of dollars on behalf of illicit actors, including ransomware and fraud shops.

 The global crackdown on fraudulent infrastructure